 When Choosing a Summer Camp, Don’t Make These Mistakes

-Sending Your Child Where Their Best Friend Goes to Camp
+Sending Your Child Where Their Best Friend Goes to Summer Camp

 A common mistake parents make is to pick a camp only because that’s where your kid’s best friend is going.
 While it might be great and amazing from your kid’s point of view to spend all summer with his/her very best friend, parents really ought to consider saying “no.” Summers are a unique opportunity for kids to expand their network of friends, expand their interests, and strengthen their social skills.

 If you send your kid to a summer camp only because their really good friend is going to that camp, you are unintentionally depriving them of an important opportunity for growth.
 Sure, BFFs can go to the same camp!
 But the primary consideration shouldn’t be for that reason alone.

 Not Pushing Your Child Out Of Their Comfort Zone

 Another common mistake parents might make is to keep kids right in the middle of their comfort zones.
 Younger children are especially resistant to any type of change.
 You know the drill: they want to hear the same story at bedtime; they want to eat the same foods for dinner, etc.